justinlovinger/tag/README.md

 Extensions can contain `.`.
 For example,
 `foo.tar.gz` has the extension `tar.gz`.
-Tagged paths cannot have the same tag more than once.

 Metadata may be stored in `.tag/`.
 A directory containing `.tag/` is the root of a tagged filesystem.